Sensory User's Manual

 While the senses of smell and taste

-are truly most important, flavor is not an experience limited
+are significant, flavor is not an experience limited

 to these, but a combination of experiences from the senses of smell,